zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/create-dbs/create-dbs.md

 In this lab, you will create and configure a MySQL DB System.
 The creation process will use a provided object storage link to create the airportdb schema and load data into the DB system.

-Estimated Lab Time: 20 minutes
+Estimated Lab Time: 15 minutes

 ### Objectives

 In this lab, you will be guided through the following tasks:

+- Create Create Virtual Cloud Network
 - Create MySQL Database for HeatWave (DB System) instance with sample data (airportdb)
-- Create a Bastion session
-- Connect to DB System using MySQL Shell through Bastion Service/Cloud Shell

 ### Prerequisites